Oceanic (unfinished ship)

-RMMV Oceanic (Royal Mail Motor Vessel) was the planned name of an unfinished ocean liner that was partially built by Harland and Wolff for the White Star Line.
+Oceanic was the planned name of an unfinished ocean liner that was partially built by Harland and Wolff for the White Star Line.
 It would have been the third ship bearing the name Oceanic, after the one of 1870 and the one of 1899.
 It was envisaged in 1926, with the idea of modernizing the transatlantic service of the company.
 With the arrival of Lord Kylsant at the head of the company, the planned size of the project increased, until it became that of a large ship destined to be the first to exceed the symbolic limit of 1000 ft in length and 30 kn in speed.

 After several years of study, the construction began in June 1928 in the Harland & Wolff shipyards in Belfast.
 However, the work was carried out at a slow pace and ceased in June 1929, probably because further studies relating to the propulsion were needed.
 The Great Depression which began the same year and the financial affair which sent Lord Kylsant to prison in 1931 put a definitive end to the construction, for which the government refused to advance funds.